svishrut93/Geeks-for-Geeks/Design Pattern/Factory Pattern/README.txt

 A class cannot anticipate the type of objects it needs to create beforehand.
 A class requires its subclasses to specify the objects it creates.
-You want to localize the logic to instantiate a complex obje
+You want to localize the logic to instantiate a complex objects.